 Unsuk Chin travels to California for the world premiere of her new score for the Los Angeles Philharmonic, conducted by Mirga Gražinyte-Tyla on 5 April.
-Commissioned as part of its centenary season, the work continues the orchestra’s special relationship with the composer that has earlier included the premiere of Graffiti with Gustavo Dudamel, a staging of Chin’s opera Alice in Wonderland with Susanna Mälkki, as well as co-commissions and US premieres of Cantatrix Sopranica and the sheng concerto Šu.
+Commissioned as part of its centenary season, SPIRA continues the orchestra’s special relationship with the composer that has earlier included the premiere of Graffiti with Gustavo Dudamel, a staging of Chin’s opera Alice in Wonderland with Susanna Mälkki, as well as co-commissions and US premieres of Cantatrix Sopranica and the sheng concerto Šu.

 After the Los Angeles performances, the new work is programmed in future seasons by the NDR Elbphilharmonie Orchestra in Hamburg, Orchestre de Paris, City of Birmingham Symphony Orchestra and the Royal Stockholm Philharmonic Orchestra.
 The composer views the 25-minute score as a ‘concerto for orchestra’ of sorts:

 “What fascinates me about this chameleonic 'genre' is not only that it challenges musicians to peaks of virtuosity but especially that it can coax unprecedented textures, sonorities and forms from the symphony orchestra.
 There are sections in my work which present the orchestra as a single entity, a 'super-orchestra'; others, where a certain section or individual musicians are in the spotlight; and sections where every member of the orchestra is being featured soloistically.